 - Bundle your policies.
 Buy your liquor liability policy from the same company you purchased general liability insurance.

 - Provide employees with alcohol service training

 Liquor liability insurance is complex and can be confusing.
 Liquor liability insurance is defined as coverage for bodily injury or property damage that an intoxicated person causes after being served alcohol by a policy holder.
 The coverage on a liquor liability policy varies quite a bit from state to state because each state interprets who is legally liable for damages or injuries differently.

 Types of Liquor Liability Insurance

-Liquor liability insurance for bars and restaurants
+Liquor liability insurance for restaurants and bars

 If you run a bar or a restaurant, you hopefully already have general liability insurance.
 General liability insurance protects your business against bodily injury and property damage.
 However, coverage for alcohol-related incidents is very limited under general liability insurance, and in some states it’s not covered at all.
 This means if you run a bar or a restaurant, you need liquor liability insurance.
 Many states make it mandatory to get liquor liability insurance when you apply for a liquor license.